exasol/python-exasol/README.md

 EXASolution manual about UDF scripts for a better understanding.

-Internally the decorated function will be compiled and serialized with the ``marshall'' Python module locally and created on the EXASolution side, so that this function has no access to the local environment anymore.
-To initialize the environment, it is possible to pass the ``initFunction'' argument of the decorator, which initializes the environment on the EXASolution side.
+Internally the decorated function will be compiled and serialized with the `marshall` Python module locally and created on the EXASolution side, so that this function has no access to the local environment anymore.
+To initialize the environment, it is possible to pass the `initFunction` argument of the decorator, which initializes the environment on the EXASolution side.
 It happens every time the module is loaded, so that this function is recreated in the database on module loading.